edugonzaloalmorox/dataquest-datascience/Working with data sources/Notes.md

         - Security is not too important

--Otherwise, it is more convenient to work with data store in database.
+- Otherwise, it is more convenient to work with data store in database.

--A database is a data representation that lives in a disk and can be queried, accessed and updated without using much memory.
+- A database is a data representation that lives in a disk and can be queried, accessed and updated without using much memory.

--`SQL` is used to work with data stored in database.
+- `SQL` is used to work with data stored in database.
 Each unique request is considered a single query.

 -  `Microsoft Azure` and `AWS` are setups in the cloud.

 -  `Postgres`  and `MySQL` include powerful features for managing user credentials, security, and high data throughput (quickly changing data).

 ## Main query functions

--`select`: select columns
+- `select`: select columns

 - `where`: filtering columns